Maimonides: Physician

 As he goes on to say in this letter, even on Shabbat he would receive members of the community.
-It is remarkable that he managed to write extended treatises, including not only medical and other scientific studies but some of the most systematically thought-through and influential treatises on halakha (rabbinic law) and Jewish philosophy of the Middle Ages.
+Still, he managed to write extended treatises, including not only medical and other scientific studies but some of the most systematically thought-through and influential treatises on halakha (rabbinic law) and Jewish philosophy of the Middle Ages.

-Joseph Karo later praised Maimonides, writing of him, "Maimonides is the greatest of the decisors [of Jewish law], and all communities of the Land of Israel and of Arabia and of the Maghreb base their practices after him, and have taken him upon themselves as their rabbi."

 In 1172–74, Maimonides wrote his famous Epistle to Yemen.
 It has been suggested that his "incessant travail" undermined his own health and brought about his death at 69 (although this is a normal lifespan).